AntonioDiaz/examples.spring.mvc/02 - HelloForm/README.md

-Example of how to send a form with Spring MVC 3.2.
+Example of how to work with forms in Spring MVC 3.2.